runpod/docs/docs/tutorials/serverless/generate-sdxl-turbo.md

 By the end of this tutorial, you'll have an understanding of running a Serverless Worker on RunPod and sending requests to an Endpoint to receive a response.

-You can proceed with the tutorial by following the build steps outlined here or skip directly to [Deploy the Model](#deploy-the-model) section.
+You can proceed with the tutorial by following the build steps outlined here or skip directly to [Deploy a Serverless Endpoint](#deploy-a-serverless-endpoint) section.

 ## Prerequisites